cs-abhishek-shukla/solution-pack-fortinet-advisor/docs/prompts-for-filtering-alert-records.md

 1. Give me alerts assigned to <user-1>.

-2. Give me all alerts generated between October 1, 2024, and October 15, 2024
+2. Give me all alerts created between October 1, 2024, and October 15, 2024

 3. Show me all alerts where the *severity* is either high or critical, the status is open or in progress, and the type is malware or phishing.
-The alerts should have been created on within the last 7 days, and the source IP should start with '192.168.1.
+The alerts should have been created within the last 7 days, and the source IP should start with `192.168.1`.

 4. List all in-progress alerts, excluding those of the phishing or suspicious type.

+5. Filter out all the alerts with technique ID `T1074.001`.

+6. Find alerts triggered by the rule `PH_RULE_UEBA_AI_FILE_WRITTEN`.

 # Next Steps